Published market hub · 2026-04

 mixed

-Derived from City screening rent proxy and city home value for public screening only.
+Derived from City Rent Proxy and city home value for public first-pass only.

 City Max PITIA at 1.20x DSCR